Merchant: Merchants in antiquity

-Merchants have existed as long as humans have conducted business, trade or commerce.
+Merchants have existed as long as humankind have conducted business, trade or commerce.
 A merchant class operated in many pre-modern societies.
 Open-air, public markets, where merchants and traders congregated, functioned in ancient Babylonia and Assyria, China, Egypt, Greece, India, Persia, Phoenicia and Rome.
 These markets typically occupied a place in the town's centre.
 Surrounding the market, skilled artisans, such as metal-workers and leather workers, occupied premises in alley ways that led to the open market-place.
 These artisans may have sold wares directly from their premises, but also prepared goods for sale on market days.
 In ancient Greece markets operated within the agora (open space), and in ancient Rome in the forum.
 Rome's forums included the Forum Romanum, the Forum Boarium and Trajan's Forum.
 The Forum Boarium, one of a series of fora venalia or food markets, originated, as its name suggests, as a cattle market.

 Trajan's Forum was a vast expanse, comprising multiple buildings with shops on four levels.
 The Roman forum was arguably the earliest example of a permanent retail shop-front.

 In antiquity, exchange involved direct selling through permanent or semi-permanent retail premises such as stall-holders at market places or shop-keepers selling from their own premises or through door-to-door direct sales via merchants or peddlers.
 The nature of direct selling centred around transactional exchange, where the goods were on open display, allowing buyers to evaluate quality directly through visual inspection.
 Relationships between merchant and consumer were minimal often playing into public concerns about the quality of produce.